JasperFx/marten/docs/configuration/storeoptions.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Testing/Examples/ConfiguringDatabaseSchemaName.cs#L22-L35' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_configure_schema_by_document_type' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 ## Postgres Limits on Naming

-Postgresql out of the box has a limitation on the length of database object names to 64.
+Postgresql has a default limitation on the length of database object names (64).
 This can be overridden in a Postgresql database by [setting the NAMEDATALEN property](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS).

 This can unfortunately have a negative impact on Marten's ability to detect changes to the schema configuration when Postgresql quietly